Coventry Airport: Cancelled second Papal visit

 As part of Pope Benedict XVI's planned visit to Britain in September 2010, it was announced that the centrepiece of the visit, the Beatification of Cardinal John Henry Newman, would take place on 19 September at the airport, following the success of the 1982 visit of Pope John Paul II.
 However, it was subsequently announced in June 2010 that the preferred venue had changed to the smaller Cofton Park, in Birmingham.

 Risk of closure

 In February 2021, a joint venture partnership between Coventry City Council and The Rigby Group proposed to build a gigafactory producing batteries for electric cars on the Coventry Airport site.
 The project would create around 4,000 jobs in the factory.
 If the project attracts an investor and government funding, the airport would close, and the gigafactory would be operational by 2025.

 Media appearance

-Channel 5 TV's Borderline Season 1 was filmed in March/April 2016 with Coventry Airport being turned into "Northend Airport" for the show.
+Channel 5 TV's Borderline Series 1 was filmed in March/April 2016 with Coventry Airport being turned into "Northend Airport" for the show.